OpenEuphoria/euphoria/source/readme.txt

   In backend.ex set EBSD = 1

-  build exu with: bsdimakeu
+  build eui with: bsdimakeu
   Make sure it has \n line-terminators, and execute permission (chmod +x bsdimakeu).

-  exu will run at full speed. -DINT_CODES is not used.
+  eui will run at full speed. -DINT_CODES is not used.

   The interactive trace, trace(1) should fully work.